 Next Global Opportunity

-Due to COVID restrictions, we do not currently have a trip to Guatemala planned for 2021.
+Due to COVID restrictions, we do not currently have a trip to Guatemala planned for 2022.
 We continue to support our partners in Guatemala through financial donations to provide food for families who are out of work, building materials for homes and churches, and EcoFiltros to provide clean water for families in need.
-If you have any questions about how you can help support our work in Guatemala, please email our Executive Pastor, Sean St. Clair at email@example.com.
+If you have any questions about how you can help support our work in Guatemala, please email our Executive Pastor, Sean St. Clair, at firstname.lastname@example.org.

 Space Available: 10 people